Listen to Spotify on a Plane: Offline and In-Flight Tips

 Download more than you think you’ll need.
 A 5-hour flight burns through a lot of music.
 Grab at least 8-10 hours of content.
 Storage is cheap; boredom at 35,000 feet isn’t.

 Bring noise-canceling headphones.
-Cabin noise runs around 80-85 decibels.
-Regular earbuds force you to crank the volume to unsafe levels.
+Cabin noise runs around 80-85 decibels, loud enough to push regular earbuds into unsafe volume territory.
 If your Bluetooth isn’t working on your Android phone, bring a wired backup pair.

 Charge before you board.
-Spotify offline playback uses surprisingly little battery, roughly 5-8% per hour in our testing.
+Spotify offline playback uses surprisingly little battery, just a small slice per hour in our testing.
 But if you’re also watching videos or browsing, a portable charger helps.

 Keep airplane mode on the entire flight.
-This isn’t just airline policy.
-It saves serious battery since your phone won’t keep searching for cell towers.
-If you want to know what airplane mode actually disables, check our guide on whether airplane mode turns off GPS.
+Wikipedia’s airplane mode entry states that the FAA approved gate-to-gate device use in 2013, provided radios stay off.
+It also saves battery since your phone won’t keep hunting for cell towers.
+For details on what gets disabled, check our guide on whether airplane mode turns off GPS.

 #Other Music Apps That Work Offline on Planes